dias-duisembayev/courses_drf/README.md

     Enroll to a course: ``http://127.0.0.1:8000/courses/<pk>/enroll``

 This project integrates:
 Users app has custom user models, custom registration, login, logout views.
 Also, view-leve custom permissions were implemented.
 Courses app uses filtering and ordering as well as complex lookup.
 Custom view-level permissions were implemented as well.
 The project itself uses postgres as a DB engine and has a throttling configured.
+The users app contains unit tests for registration/authentication functionalities.